 935 Fairlawn Ave, Laurel, MD 20707

 This Haunted House attraction is located in an abandoned movie theater and offers a separate Escape Room attraction, which is in a shopping center.
-Tickets are generally $25, and there’s a speed pass to bypass the line for $40.
-Their Lights Out “Blackout” nights are Thursdays, October 17 and 24th.
-Each group will be given one glow stick for light!
+Tickets available for Fridays and Saturdays through November 6, with select Thursdays and Sundays.

 Legends of the Fog